GlobalStewardship2026/global-stewardship-charter-2026-public-review/README.md

 **This is as much a risk mitigation exercise as it is a stewardship one.** Two ideas from quantum science sit underneath several documents here, and both are worth naming plainly for readers who haven't yet engaged with them:

 1. **Quantum computing's threat to encryption and nuclear command-and-control systems** — a documented, near-term security risk, addressed directly in the nuclear policy documents below.
 2. **Contested theories proposing a role for quantum-level processes in consciousness** — which inform, but are not required by, the Consciousness Variable framework.
 This is *not* settled science, and this repository does not ask you to treat it as such.
+(See Doc 2, DOI: [10.5281/zenodo.19604443](https://doi.org/10.5281/zenodo.19604443).)

 On the second point specifically: the practical recommendations here — human-in-the-loop delays, precautionary AI design, disclosure requirements — stand on their own merits regardless of whether quantum theories of consciousness turn out to be correct.
 The honest case for adopting them anyway is one of **asymmetric risk**: if the theory is wrong, the cost of the precaution is modest — slightly slower AI deployment, more deliberation time before high-stakes decisions.
 If the theory has merit and is dismissed out of hand, the cost of inaction is far higher and much harder to reverse.
 That asymmetry — not certainty about quantum consciousness — is the actual basis for taking these proposals seriously even if you remain skeptical of the underlying science.